 Unless expressly exempted, all research under the auspices of KPU involving humans requires prior review and approval by the REB.
 This includes research by those who are not KPU employees or students.

 All applications for REB Review are now submitted online through the ROMEO Researcher Portal.
 Links to guidelines and instructions for applying for Ethics review through ROMEO can be found below

 - For Faculty and Staff – Standard REB Application

-- For Instructors – Minimal Risk, Course-based Application
+- For Faculty – Minimal Risk, Course-based Application

-NOTE: Undergraduate students wishing to apply for Ethical review for research must have a supervising Faculty member who acts as Principal Investigator on the project.
+NOTE: Undergraduate students wishing to apply for Ethics review must have a supervising Faculty member who acts as Principal Investigator on the project.
 Applications must be completed and submitted through the Faculty member's ROMEO account.

 Faculty researchers have access to an internal SharePoint site with information, links, and resources.

 KPU students wishing to apply for Ethics review must have a supervising Faculty member who acts as Principal Investigator on the project.
 Applications must be completed and submitted through the Faculty member's ROMEO account.
 If you have any questions, please contact the REB by email email@example.com